 I am married to Ralph and have four sons and two grandsons.
 I enjoy going to the cinema and the theatre, spending time with my family and friends, trips to the seaside, going to concerts, gardening and baking.

 I started my career on the children’s ward at Medway Maritime Hospital where I worked for 8 years.
 After starting a family I decided to take a position in the community, which I felt gave me a much better work/ life balance.
-For the past four years I have been a Community Staff Nurse based in a School Nursing Team, working across a number of Medway schools.
-My role included health screening, health education, compiling care plans and providing advise to children and parents regarding health issues.
-I have really enjoyed working in the school setting and am very much looking forward to getting to know the children and working alongside their families at Bronte School.
+Prior to joining Bronte in 2016, I worked as a Community Staff Nurse based in a School Nursing Team, and worked across a number of schools in Medway.
+My role included health screening, health education, compiling care plans and providing advice to children and parents regarding health issues.

 I have always enjoyed cooking and on leaving school I attended catering college and then worked for a catering company.
 I then went on to run my own kitchen in a restaurant for many years before having my family.
 I joined Bronte in October 2011 as a lunchtime supervisor after being lucky enough to have had seven years at home with my children.
 I realised quickly that I wanted to get back into cooking on a large scale rather than just for my partner Tony and our two children.
 The hot lunches were being prepared off site at this time, so I worked with the proprietors to set up a kitchen on site.
 The rest is history!